squidfunk/mkdocs-material/docs/extensions/metadata.md

 #### Page description

-The page description can also be overridden on a per-document level:
+The page description can also be overridden on a per-document basis:

 ``` yaml
 description: Nullam urna elit, malesuada eget finibus ut, ac tortor.